godfat/rest-core/README.md

 ## Playing Around:

-You can also play around with `RC::Universal` client, which has installed _all_ reasonable middlewares built-in rest-core.
+You can also play around with `RC::Universal` client, which has installed _all_ reasonable middleware built-in rest-core.
 So the above example could also be achieved by:

 ``` ruby